LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 [Back to top][back-to-top]

-## Resource Capacity Limitations
+## Configure resource capacity limitations

-Cloud providers have resource capacity limitations that should be considered in advance of training events or classes to avoid limitations with resources during the use of a Cloud Slice lab.
-Resource quota increase requests can take extended periods of time for the cloud provider to fulfill.
-These times can vary from hours to days, depending on the resources requested and the region the resources will be consumed in.
+By default, cloud subscriptions come pre-configured with relatively low resource capacity limitations.
+These limitations are necessary for cloud platform providers to ensure that they are able to meet the demand of all customers, and they also help customers manage cost by preventing something or someone from creating too many of a certain type of resources.
+Resource quota increase requests may take extended periods of time for the cloud provider to fulfill, with times varying from hours to days, depending on the resources requested and the region the resources will be consumed in.
+To properly deal with these limits when creating one or more Cloud Slice labs that may need to scale to a large number of learners, it is imperative that lab authors determine the maximum number of resources that are simultaneously required within a single Cloud Subscription Pool and then scale the Cloud Subscriptions within that Cloud Subscription Pool accordingly well in advance of training events or classes to avoid running into resource limitations during the use of a Cloud Slice lab.

-Select one of the following cloud platforms to learn how you can request for resource quotas to be increased.
+Select one of the following cloud platforms to learn how you can request for resource quotas to be increased on that platform.
 If the platform listed is not a hyperlink, that platform is not yet supported for Cloud Slice labs.

 1. [Microsoft Azure](microsoft-azure/azure-capacity-limitations.md)
 2. Amazon Web Services (coming soon)